aditya-rv-vlsi/ASIC_Design_Class_1/README.md

 Overall, STA is crucial for ensuring that digital circuits operate reliably at the intended speeds and for identifying potential timing issues early in the design process.

-**Why STA?**
-Static Timing Analysis (STA) is performed for several critical reasons in digital circuit design:
+**Why STA?:** Static Timing Analysis (STA) is performed for several critical reasons in digital circuit design:

 <li>Timing Verification: STA ensures that the design meets its specified timing constraints.
 It verifies that data signals can propagate through the circuit within the required time limits, ensuring that outputs are stable and valid when needed.</li>